Tenzin Tsundue: Activism

 Tsundue has been involved in Tibet's independence movement since his student days.
 But he caught international media attention in January 2002 when he climbed the scaffolding outside the hotel where PRC Premier Zhu Rongji was staying in Mumbai; he displayed a banner with the words "Free Tibet: China, Get Out" and a Tibetan flag while shouting pro-Tibetan slogans before being arrested by Indian police.

 In April 2005 he repeated a similar one-man protest when PRC Premier Wen Jiabao was visiting the southern city of Bangalore.
 Standing on the balcony of a 200-foot-high tower at the Indian Institute of Science, he unfurled a red banner that read "Free Tibet" while shouting "Wen Jiabao, you cannot silence us".
 As a result of his actions, the Indian police ordered a travel ban and Tsundue was ordered not to leave the town of Dharamshala, when the Chinese President Hu Jintao visited India in November 2006.

 In 2008, Tsundue announced his intention of taking part in a return march from Dharamshala to Tibet, that was being organized as a part of the "Tibetan People's Uprising Movement", a united effort put together by five major Tibetan NGOs.
 Tsundue has been wearing a red band around his head since 2002 which he says is the mark of his pledge that he would work for the freedom of his country, and would never take it off until Tibet is free.

 Tenzin wrote in the Hindustan Times in 2019 that, "whenever the president of China visits India, the Indian police locates me, no matter where I am and throws me into the nearest central jail".
 As of 2019, he has been arrested on 16 separate occasions.
 Before Xi's visit in 2019, he was jailed in Puzhal Central Prison with 13 other Tibetans for 12 days and was the last to be released.

+Through his writing and through his advocacy for Tibet, Tenzin Tsundue has become a prominent public intellectual.
+He has spoken at many literary festivals and international forums including Harvard University and the Geneva Summit for Human Rights and Democracy.